lloydbenson/micro-services-tutorial-iot/step1/README.md

 1. The container can be started with `docker run -d -p 8083:8083 -p 8086:8086 tutum/influxdb`
 2. The file step1/services/influx/run.sh contains the command to start the influx container for your convenience.
-3. Run `docker-machine ip default` to obtain the docker-machine ip address
-4. Point your browser to http://\<dockermachineip\>:8083/ to open the influx console
+3. Point your browser to http://\<dockerhostip\>:8083/ to open the influx console

 The `-p` argument exposes ports 8083 and 8086 from the container to the host.
 The `-d` argument tells docker to run the container in [detached mode](https://docs.docker.com/engine/reference/run/#detached-d).